katzdzienkowska/manaGym_App/README.md

 # manaGym - Full-Stack Flask/PostgreSQL App

-**Project:** Solo Project build in 5th week of the CodeClan Course.
+**Project:** Solo Project built in the 5th week of the CodeClan Course.

 <p>manaGym is a gym management web app that allows User/Gym Staff to store Members/Gym Classes data, as well as track bookings.</p>